ricardomaps/uxnasm-hs/README.md

 This assembler does not output the symbols in the symbol file in the same order as drifblim.
 It's also not as strict with comments and whitespace.

 ## Building
-With a recent enough version of ghc, just `ghc Main.hs`
+With a recent enough version of ghc, just `ghc Main.hs -o uxnasm-hs`

 ## Usage
 Just like uxnasm or drifblim, "uxnasm-hs [-v] input.tal output.rom"